I will start with a disclaimer.

-I know that not all mothers are super organized and in fact, some people like it messy.
+I know that not all mothers are super organized and in fact, some people are okay with mess.

-So I started making routines for myself and kids.
-I set up certain systems for doing laundry and cleaning so that they don’t pile up later to cause overwhelm for me.
+So I started making routines for myself and the kids.
+I set up certain systems for doing laundry and cleaning so that they don’t pile up later to overwhelm me.

-When I was a disorganized mom, I was always frustrated because there was always more work to do.
-Not now though.
-Meal planning and other systems save my life and I am a happier mom.
+When I was a disorganized mom, I was always frustrated because there was always more work to do and I didn’t have much time to do the things I wanted to do for myself.